pelletiermaxime/chef-webui-php/TESTING.md

 #### Goutte

-Nothing.
-Yay.
-By far the easiest to use and the fastest.
+It just works.
+By far the easiest to use and the fastest, but of course no javascript support.

 #### Selenium